Mj7378/Jarvis_V1.0/README.md

     -   **Shared Core Logic:** The platform-agnostic TypeScript logic (e.g., `aiOrchestrator.ts`) can be extracted into a shared library.
     -   **Native UI Layer:** A new UI layer built with React Native for a truly native experience on iOS and Android.
     -   **Native Modules:** Leverage native capabilities for features like secure authentication, background tasks, and deeper system integration.

--   **Cloud Storage Integration (Dropbox, Google Drive)**
-    -   **Secure Authentication:** Implement robust OAuth 2.0 flows for users to securely connect their accounts.
-    -   **File Management & Analysis:** Allow users to browse, select, and have the AI analyze documents directly from their cloud storage.

 -   **Proactive Information Synthesis**
     -   Integrate with personal information services (e.g., email, calendar) to proactively provide warnings, surface relevant documents for upcoming meetings, and offer timely information without being prompted.